William-Robert-Robertson/WildCamera/Candidate Technologies/NXP Application Notes/README.md

 All files in this directory are copyright NXP B.V. - please see [LICENSE.md](LICENSE.md) for more details.

 These documents provide a snapshot of the NXP application notes and other NXP documents used in WildCamera development - over time more up-to-date versions of these documents and new documents may become available on NXP's website.
-Some NXP documents are available to all visitors to the NXP website and access to some documents requires a free account to be set up on the NXP website.
+Some NXP documents are available to all visitors to the NXP website while access to other documents requires a free account to be set up on the NXP website.
 To access complete NXP documentation, please create a free account here:

 https://www.nxp.com/design/design-center/software/embedded-software/i-mx-software/embedded-linux-for-i-mx-applications-processors:IMXLINUX